Table of Contents

 Operating principle:

-Produced electricity is shared among the buildings.
-DSO meters are virtually grouped to establish a single invoice for grid withdrawal.
+The electricity produced is shared between buildings.
+DSO meters are grouped virtually to establish a single invoice for network withdrawal.

 Private meters are read directly by the Climkit Gateway, while the DSO transmits data from its meters to Climkit.
 All information is centralized on the Climkit platform.